Teaching kids healthy ways to communicate and manage emotions.

 The experience begins with a consultation between the parents of the child and the therapist.
 The goal is simple: to listen and understand needs.
 This informs the therapists on whether or not child counseling will be effective.
 If it is agreed that therapy will be beneficial, this meeting becomes the starting point for developing an individualized treatment plan.

 If you are interested, submit an inquiry below.
-Our Intake Team will call to help you determine a plan moving forward.
+Our Patient Coordinator will call to help you determine a plan forward.
 If you are still unsure, you can call us anytime at (815) 469-1500 for more information.